unRob/milpa/.milpa/docs/milpa/repo/hooks.md

 ## `before-run.sh`

 This hook runs before invoking any command from your repo, and may be useful to do additional validations or checks before actually calling any of your commands.
-The full [environment](/.milpa/docs/milpa/environment.md) is available for this hook.
+The full environment (see [`milpa docs milpa environment`](/.milpa/docs/milpa/environment.md)), including command [arguments, options and metadata](/.milpa/docs/milpa/command/index.md#arguments-options-and-environment), is available for this hook.
 This hook must be a bash shell script with an `.sh` extension.

 ## `post-install.sh`